sayar/RedisMVA/module2_getting_started/README.md

 By the end of this module you will know how to:

 - Install, setup and run Redis on your local machine.
+- How to use common Commands
+- Learn about Redis Data Types
+- Learn about Strings and Lists
+- Learn about Expiration

 ## Getting Started